novenera/fta-marketplace-tech/docs/saastransact.md

   - Add preview users
   - Add plans/meters with $0
   - Publish
+  - Deploy dedicated endpoint for the app that hosts your Landing Page and Connection Webhook.
+The app must have a separate app registration application ID (client ID) in a separate Dev AAD tenant.
   - **DO NOT GO LIVE!**

   ![SaaS Preview Offer](/images/previewoffer.png)
 - With PROD
   - Replicate marketing content
   - Add real plans
+  - As with the DEV offer, have dedicated Landing page and connection webhook endpoint, and the app is registered to a Prod AAD tenant.
   - Publish

 More details [here](https://docs.microsoft.com/en-us/azure/marketplace/create-saas-dev-test-offer)